-If the vehicle is no-longer road worthy and you want to cancel the vehicles registration then you’ll need to complete an Application to cancel vehicles registration (MR15 form).
+If the vehicle is no-longer road worthy and you want to cancel the vehicle's registration then you’ll need to complete an Application to cancel vehicle registration form (MR15).

 You’ll have to do this at an agent as the vehicles number plates need to be handed in.
 Please note: this transaction cannot be done at NZ Post.

 There could be some outstanding licence (rego) fees to pay; you can check this by calling us.